TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

    ``None``, this means that while the path entry finder does not have a loader for the named module, it knows that the path entry contributes to a namespace portion for the named module.
-This will almost always be the case where Python is asked to import a namespace package that has no physical presence on the file system.
+This will almost always be the case where Python is asked to agiza a namespace package that has no physical presence on the file system.
 When a path entry finder returns ``None`` for the loader, the second item of the 2-tuple return value must be a sequence, although it can be empty.

-   If ``find_loader()`` returns a non-``None`` loader value, the portion is ignored and the loader is returned from the path based finder, terminating the search through the path entries.
+   If ``find_loader()`` returns a non-``None`` loader value, the portion is ignored and the loader is returned kutoka the path based finder, terminating the search through the path entries.

    For backwards compatibility with other implementations of the import